How To Replace Your Old CMMS Solution (Ridiculously Simple Guide)

 One of the more common problems is that the technicians are not logging everything they are doing into the CMMS.
 That is why we always advise the managers to keep a close eye on this for at least one month after the implementation and work on correcting and improving those habits.

 This is the only way to ensure you are handling real information and that your plans and decisions are based on accurate insights and reports.

-Export these positive results and then share it with upper management.
-It’s a great way to put them at ease in situations where there were some initial challenges or resistance from management about the idea of migrating to a new software.
+Export these positive results and then share them with upper management.
+It’s a great way to put them at ease in situations where there were some initial challenges or resistance from management about the idea of migrating to new software.

-Your new CMMS is a powerful software that, if used properly, can vastly improve your maintenance operations in terms of efficiency and cost reductions.
-But even though it’s already giving you the results you expect, there are probably a number of features you are not using regularly.
+Your new CMMS is a powerful software that, if used properly, can vastly improve your maintenance management software in terms of efficiency and cost reductions.
+But even though it’s already giving you the results you expect, there are probably several features you are not using regularly.